Intervention/docs/image/v4/modifying-images/animations.md

 > public Image::loops(): int

-Read the count of iterations of the animated image. `0` means the image loops continuously.
+Returns the number of iterations for the animated image. `0` means the image loops continuously.

 #### Example